-How to Use Where-Object with Regex in PowerShell
+How to List Installed Modules in PowerShell

 You can use the Where-Object cmdlet alongside regex patterns for filtering objects in PowerShell.
 The following method shows how you can do it with syntax. …